top of page

 "How often do you see rats?" - if they don't see rats very often, ask them for recommendations of vets who do.

-"Do you only prescribe baytril antibiotics-wise for rats?" or "Would you prescribe doxycycline for rats?" - if they're not willing to prescribe anything but baytril due to licensing, avoid them.
+"Do you only prescribe baytril antibiotics-wise for rats?" or "Would you prescribe off-licence medication for rats in the first instance?" - if they're not willing to prescribe anything but baytril due to licensing, avoid them.
 You'll waste a lot of time, money and rat wellbeing with this kind of vet.

 Once you've found a vet that you're happy with, register your new rats.